knightmoves-curriculum/advanced-c-sharp/lessons/021-many-to-many-relationship/README.md

 In today's lesson we'll look at many-to-many relationships in Entity Framework.
 A many-to-many relationship is when many entity instances from one table are associated with many entity instances in another table.
-This means that both tables are linked through a thrid table that holds a foreign key relationship with both of the related tables.
+Often in practice this means that both tables are linked through a thrid table that holds a foreign key relationship with both of the related tables.
 An example of a many-to-many relationship is a City having many WeatherForecasts and a WeatherForecast relating to multiple Cities.

 ```cs
 public class City